haipnh/haipnh.github.io/README.md

-A Vietnamese from Bien Hoa city, Dong Nai, Vietnam
+A Vietnamese from Bien Hoa city, Dong Nai, Vietnam.

 ## Current
 - Pursue **Master's degree** in Electrical Engineering at National Formosa University, Taiwan.
 Expected to graduate in July 2023.